Paulina Pepys1

 M, #176385, b. circa 1602, d.
 5 May 1668

 Sir Thomas Smith, 1st Bt. was born circa 1602.1 He was the son of Sir William Smith and Bridget Fleetwood.1 He married, firstly, Joan Altham, daughter of Sir Edward Altham and Joan Leventhorpe, before 1633.1 He married, secondly, Hon.
-Beatrice Annesley, daughter of Francis Annesley, 1st Viscount Valentia and Dorothy Philipps, after 1664.1 He died on 5 May 1668.1 He was buried on 14 May 1668 at Theydon Mount, Essex, England.1 His will (dated 30 April 1668) was probated on 11 June 1668.1
+Beatrice Annesley, daughter of Francis Annesley, 1st Viscount of Valentia and Dorothy Philipps, after 1664.1 He died on 5 May 1668.1 He was buried on 14 May 1668 at Theydon Mount, Essex, EnglandG.1 His will was proven (by probate) on 11 June 1668.1

 Children of Sir Thomas Smith, 1st Bt. and Joan Altham